cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 * KEM: The name of the algorithm
 * Nzz: The length in bytes of a KEM shared secret produced by the algorithm
 * Nenc: The length in bytes of an encapsulated key produced by the algorithm
-* Npk: The length in bytes of an encoded public key for the algorithm
+* Npk: The length in bytes of an encoded public key for the algorithm.
+  An algorithm can define different equivalent encodings with different lengths; these different lengths SHOULD be indicated by a list or by a range.
+* Nsk: The length in bytes of an encoded private key for the algorithm.
 * Reference: Where this algorithm is defined

 Initial contents: Provided in {{kem-ids}}